 About the Creator

-I'm the founder of Herohelix, a studio that produces original fictional universes through books, graphic novels, and animation.
+I'm the founder of Herohelix, an indie studio that produces original fictional universes through books, graphic novels, and animation.
 It's at Herohelix where I spend my time developing stories like Flux Destiny.

 I graduated in 2001 from the University of Texas at Austin with a B.S. in Radio-Television-Film.